Lateral movements: Shoulder in, Travers and Renvers

 If you have never ridden any lateral work it is a good idea to begin at the halt and start by positioning your horse in the movement.
 If you don’t have someone on the ground to help you, use a mirror.

 When you achieve the correct position, take note of what you feel and the position you and your horse are in.
 You can then try moving into the walk in this position, coming back to the halt and fixing yours and your horse’s position before asking again.
 The postures can also be practiced sitting on a chair.

-Shoulder in for the horse involves a turn of the shoulders to the inside o the inside, while the hindlegs stay on the track and do not turn.
+Shoulder in for the horse involves a turn of the shoulders to the inside, while the hindlegs stay on the track and do not turn.
 The rider’s body is also positioned in this manner; the shoulders are turned while the hips remain parallel to the long side.
 The horse is flexed to the inside but the rider, however, is looking in the direction down the track of the outside foreleg.

 The horse is positioned on 3 tracks (see image), his shoulders at a 30 degree angle to the wall.
 The horse’s outside hindleg is on the track, his inside hindleg and inside foreleg are on the same track, and the inside foreleg is on a track further to the inside.
 When viewed from the front, the horse’s legs all appear to travel in straight lines, whereas the judge at C will see the horse crossing the forelegs only.

 Shoulder in: The aids